All LPS schools will continue a fully remote learning model until January.More Information...

 Littleton Public Schools students continue to perform at high levels, scoring 13 to 21 percentage points higher at the proficient and advanced levels than the state average in all grades and all subjects tested.
 LPS typically scores 16 percentage points above the state average.

-LPS continues to be the only school district in the Denver metro area to be named, “Accredited with Distinction,” the state’s highest academic rating.
+LPS is “Accredited with Distinction” - the Colorado Department of Education's highest academic accreditation rating.
 Only 10 percent of Colorado’s school districts earn this distinction.
-LPS has been "Accredited with Distinction" five years in a row.
+LPS is the only Denver Metro Area district to receive this rating for seven years in a row.

 The Colorado Department of Education collects and reports student achievement data for all public schools in Colorado.
 Learn more about standardized test scores for LPS.

-District Results for LPS Assessments - View District results for MAP, ACT, and SAT
+District Results for LPS Assessments - View District results for iReady, MAP, ACT, and SAT

-District Results for State Assessments - View District results for CSAP/TCAP, CSAP-A/CoAlt, CELA/ACCESS, School Performance Frameworks (SPFs)
+District Results for State Assessments - View District results for CMAS, CoAlt, ACCESS, School Performance Frameworks (SPFs)

 Post Secondary Course Options available to LPS high school students: Advanced Placement Courses, International Baccalaureate Courses, Career and Technology Education Courses, ACTS (Arapahoe/Douglas Career & Technical School), Concurrent College Enrollment.